evermind-zz/android_backup_project/.github/README.md

 backup_apps.sh is a script to backup apks, data, external data, keystores, permissions and external app related data from sdcard.
 For more information have a look at this help.

 --backup-dir                where to put the backup.
 Use always in combination with --local.
-If backup from device (without this option) there is a generated
+If backup from device (without this option) there is a generated backup dir
-                            backup dir
 --data-path                 path to the mountpoint '/data'.
 Default is '/data'.
-Useful in combination with --local where you have a copy of the '/data' partit
+Useful in combination with --local where you have a copy of the '/data' partition somewhere.
-                            ion somewhere.
 --debug                     display some more messages.
 --encrypt                   encrypt backup on the fly.
---ext-data-sdcard           backup also data from an external (micro)SD card related to the app you want to backup up. eg: /mnt/media_rw/<SDCARD_MOUNTPOINT>/A
+--ext-data-sdcard           backup also data from an external (micro)SD card related to the app you want to backup up. eg: /mnt/media_rw/<SDCARD_MOUNTPOINT>/Android/data/pkg.example.
-                            ndroid/data/pkg.example.
 Restore only manually possible.
 --local                     state that this is doing a backup from a copy of your phone's '/data' partition on your PC.
---matching-apps             only backup matching apps. eg: --matching-apps "org.mozilla.firefox --no-apk                    do not backup any apk.
+--matching-apps             only backup matching apps. eg: --matching-apps "org.mozilla.firefox|org.videolan.vlc" --no-apk                    do not backup apk(s).
---no-data                   do not backup data of app.
+--no-data                   do not backup data of app(s).
---no-ext-data               do not backup external data of app. eg: /data/media/0/Android/data/pkg.example --no-keystore               do not backup keystores belonging to that app.
+--no-ext-data               do not backup external data of app(s). eg: /data/media/0/Android/data/pkg.example --no-keystore               do not backup keystore(s).
---no-perms                  do not backup set permissions of that app.
+--no-perms                  do not backup permissions of app(s).
+--only-apk                  do only backup apk(s).
+--only-data                 do only backup data of app(s).
+--only-ext-data             do only backup external data of app(s). eg: /data/media/0/Android/data/pkg.example --only-keystore             do only backup keystore(s).
+--only-perms                do only backup permissions of app(s).
 --single-app                only backup this single app. eg: --single-app org.videolan.vlc --system-apps               include system apps in backup --system-apps-only          include only system apps in backup